 Belfast is the capital city of Northern Ireland.
-It lies on the banks of the River Lagan and is famous among tourists and students alike.
+It lies on the banks of the River Lagan and is famous among tourists and students alike with excellent universities and a variety of student rooms.
 It started out as a market town and rapidly developed into an industrial hub, as well as a centre of arts, business, law, and higher education.
 Belfast's population is just over 300 thousand, which makes it second to the capital of Ireland, Dublin.